SystemRage/py-kms/docs/Usage.md

 # Use this flag to specify the renewal interval (in minutes).
 Default is 10080 minutes (7 days).
 ENV RENEWAL_INTERVAL 10080

-# Use SQLITE
-# Use this flag to store request information from unique clients in an SQLite database.
-ENV SQLITE false

-# TCP-port
-# The network port to listen with the web interface on.
-The default is "8080".
-ENV SQLITE_PORT 8080

 # hwid
 # Use this flag to specify a HWID.
 # The HWID must be an 16-character string of hex characters.